128technology/docs/docs/cli_reference.md

 - **neighbor**    neighbor ip-address [type: IP address or 'all']

 #### Description
-Clear one or all BGP neighbors
+Clear routes associated with one or all BGP neighbors.

 #### See Also
 - [show bgp](#show-bgp) Show the current BGP routes from the routing manager